dobaniashish/laravel-notice-board/README.md

 A notice board app with made Laravel.

-This is a simple minimal and quickly developed notice board app made with Laravel and Tailwind CSS following the project instructions.
+This is a simple, minimal and quickly developed (in 2-3 hours) notice board app made with Laravel and Tailwind CSS following the project instructions.
 There are lots of possibilities to upgrade this app.

 ## Project instructions